Pensacola, Pilots and High-Flying History

 The annual Pensacola Beach Air Show is always a huge event.
 On your smartphone, download the free Blue Angels app to stay in touch with Blues news.

 "For every single Navy, Marine and Coast Guard aviator, Pensacola is where it starts," said Lt.
 Simonsen.
 "And I can’t think of a more supportive community for us, and for our families.
 Pensacola is not just a great place to visit; it’s a great place to live."

 Lt.
 C.J.
 Simonsen is never happier than when he’s up in the air.
 The Minnesota native is one of 16 officers who serve with the Blue Angels, the Navy’s elite aerobatic team.

 Formed in 1946 to entertain and serve as a recruitment tool, the Pensacola-based squadron flies in six F/A-18 Hornet aircraft, often within 10 feet of each other's wingtips.
 The Blue Angels fly 70 shows in 35 U.S. cities, entertaining close to 11 million people annually.

 Simonsen has more than 2,200 flying hours and 379 carrier-arrested landings, and has earned two Navy and Marine Corps Achievement Medals.

 VISITFLORIDA.com caught up with the pilot in Pensacola.

 VF: You started your Navy career as a nuclear machinist.
 What made you switch to flying?

 CJ: Ever since I was a kid I was fascinated with aviation.
 My dad was a pilot, but I never thought I’d make it.
 I decided to apply to the Naval Academy and was fortunate enough to get accepted.
 Out of 1,000 applicants, only 150 become pilots.
-The next step if you’re lucky is training on jets, then F-18s.
+The next step, if you’re lucky, is training on jets.
 I became a flight instructor at Oceana and applied to the Blues twice.
 The second time, I made it.

 VF: What surprised you when you joined the team?